z-almanza/base-calculator/README.md

 ### Project Overview

 Intermediate Web Programming:
 This project is a basic calculator using javascript.
-The goal being to get a better understanding of common functions and syntax.
+The goal of this project is to get a better understanding of common functions and syntax.

 ### Author Info